Machine Learning (In) Security: A Stream of Problems: Evaluation

 \subsection{Comparing Apples to Orange}

-It is not unusual for researches to compare their evaluation results with other prior literature solutions that face the same problem, such as, comparing accuracy of two detection models.
+It is not unusual for researchers to compare their evaluation results with other prior literature solutions that face the same problems (e.g., comparing the accuracy of two detection models).
 Such comparison, however, should be carefully performed to avoid misleading conclusions.

-The lack of standard publicly available repositories makes many work to use their own dataset when building a solution.
+The lack of standard publicly available repositories is responsible for lots of work using their own dataset when building a solution.
 These new solutions have their results usually compared with other works reported in the literature.
 Whereas comparing approaches seems to be straightforward, authors should care to perform fair evaluations, such as comparing studies leveraging the same datasets, avoiding presenting results deemed to outperform literature results but which do not achieve such performance in actual scenarios.